axoflow/axosyslog-core-docs/content/install/podman-systemd/_index.md

     <!-- FIXME Add a unitfile mount point /var/logs that points to /opt/axosyslog/var/log
-    > Where do we set the /logs part? -->
+    > Where do we set the /var/log part?
+    > Do we have to manually create  /opt/axosyslog/var/log/messages outside? -->

 1. Run the following commands to reload the systemd configuration and launch the `axosyslog` service.
 Though the systemctl commands are run as root, the container will run as the specified user if set appropriately in the unit file.